ipleiria-robotics/indoor_positioning_uwb/software/README.md

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/app_decawave.jpg" alt="">

-Using this script, it is possible to interact with the tag device via Serial port.
-It is necessary to define the port, depending on the operating system.
-To send commands or to rename the file to save data use the respective textbox.
+Using this script, it is possible to interact with the tag device via serial port.
+You need to define the port to use, which depends on the operating system.
+To send commands, or to rename the file where to save data, use the respective textbox.

-**Note**: this script is important to used in case the timestamp is necessary to be stored too.
-So when using this script, all the set of distances obtained to all anchors are time stamped.
+**Note**: this script stores the timestamps for each acquistion, so has to allow analysing the acquired data over time.

 ---

 ## Analysis scripts

-Inside the folder static_test and movement_test exists the different correspondent scripts to run on each test described previously.
-To run the scripts, some options must be configured.
-In each test, 2 main script must be used, one to generate the estimated positions file and the other to analyse the resultant data from the estimated positions.
-On the beggining on each file it is necessary to fill the options like filename to load, anchors_coordinates file, number of anchors to analyse,.. so on.
+Inside the folder [static_test](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/static_test) and [movement_test](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/movement_test) you find the different scripts to run each test, has described previously.
+To run the scripts, some options must be configured first.
+In each test, two main script must be used: one to generate the estimated positions file; and the other to analyse the resulting data from the estimated positions.
+On the beggining of each file, fill the needed options, such as the filename to load, the anchors_coordinates file path/name, the number of anchors to analyse, etc..

 #### Static tests:

-An example to run the scripts to generate data and analyse for the first test (Teste 1) is now showed.
+Here you find an example on how to run the scripts to generate data and perform analysis for the first test (Teste 1):

-1. **python teste1_los_generate.py** - loads the dataset file with the distances estimated and runs the script to calculate the positions, using the Iterative Least-square, and store the results on another dataset file.
+1. **python [teste1_los_generate.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/static_test/teste1_los_generate.py)** - loads the dataset file with the estimated distances, and runs the script to calculate the positions, using the Iterative Least-Square, storing the results on another dataset file.

-2. **python teste1_los_ranges_analysis.py** - loads the result dataset with the distance obtained and generate an analysis on the error using the real position to determine the real distances.
-Generates histogram plots to represent the error.
+2. **python [teste1_los_ranges_analysis.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/static_test/teste1_los_ranges_analysis.py)** - loads the result dataset with the obtained distance, and performs an analysis on the error using the real position to determine the real distances and compute the estimation errors.
+It also generates an histogram plots to represent the error.

-3. **python teste1_los_plot_result.py** - loads the file with the results of estimated positions and determine the error comparing with the real position.
-It generates plots to help to understand the results.
+3. **python [teste1_los_plot_result.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/static_test/teste2_nlos_plot_result.py)** - loads the file with the results of the estimated positions and determines the error by comparing with the real position.
+It generates plots to visualize and better help understanding the results.

-For the next tests, the procedure is equal.
+For the next tests, the procedure is identical.

-**Note**: this scripts must be executed on the folder were they are.
+**Note**: this scripts must be executed on the folder in which they are stored.

 ***

 #### Dynamic tests:

-In the case, for the dynamic tests, another dataset must be loaded—encoder acquisitions with the timestamps when they occur.
-The script sli_encoder.py ([utilities folder](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/utilities)) was used.
+In the dynamics tests' case, another dataset must be loaded, namely, the encoder acquisitions with the corresponding timestamps.
+The script [sli_encoder.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/utilities/sli_encoder.py) was used for this.

-To determine the error in this case, a linear regression was necessary to execute.
-This is because the equipment to acquire the tag data and the encoder data were synchronized.
+To determine the error in this case, a linear regression was made to estinate the enccoder-based tag position for the same timestamp as the UWB-based estimation, since the acquired data was to triggered at the sime time instants.
+To do so, we had to guarantee that the equipment used to acquire the tag data and the encoder data were synchronized.

-An example to execute the dynamic test for the slow velocity:
+The following describes an example to execute the dynamic test for the slow velocity:

-1. **python slow_data_generate.py** - load the file containing the distances obtained on the on the test and generates the file with the positions estimations.
+1. **python [slow_data_generate.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/movement_test/slow_data_generate.py)** - load the file containing the distances obtained on the on the test, and generates the file with the positions estimations.

-2. **python slow_analysis.py** - runs the analysis of the position error during his deslocation, loading the dataset resultant from the previous script and, at the same time, loading the dataset conmtainined the encoder pulses with timestamps to be analysed.
-Plots are shown to demonstrate the results.
+2. **python [slow_analysis.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/movement_test/slow_analysis.py)** - runs the analysis of the position error evolution during the tag motion, loading the dataset resulting from the previous script and, at the same time, loading the dataset containing the encoder pulses with timestamps to be analysed.
+Plots are shown to visualize the results.

-**Note**: this scripts must be executed on the folder were they are.
+**Note**: these scripts must be executed on the folder were they are stored.

 ***

 ## Input file configuration

-All the options for each python script are defined on the beginning and only the initial parameters need to be changed.
-For example, on the file *teste1_los_generate.py* we used the next options to run the script:
+All the options for each python script are defined at the beginning of each script, and only the initial parameters need to be changed.
+For instance, on the file [teste1_los_generate.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/static_test/teste1_los_generate.py) we used the following options to run the script:

 ```python
 # user config's - ONLY THING TO CHANGE